vlavlamat/fullstack-javascript-project-44/README.md

 ## <h2>Description</h2>
 These are five console games:
 1. Even or not?
 You have to guess if a number is even or odd.
 2. Calculator.
-Let's calculate an expression.
+You will be given an expression - prove your calculation power!
 3. Greatest common divisor.
 In this game you are going to find a greatest commont divisor for two numbers.
 4. Progression.
-A random progression has hidden element - guess a value of it!
+A random progression has a hidden element - guess a value of it!
 5. Prime number.
-There are a lot of prime numbers in a Universe - check out if you are able to recognize them!
+There are a lot of prime numbers in the Universe - check out if you are able to recognize them!

 ## <h2>Installation</h2>